 - According to the U.S. National Institute of Allergy and Infectious Diseases, the reaction that some people claim to have to certain additives such as MSG can be confused with food allergy when in fact it should be considered food intolerance.
 Some individuals claim to be sensitive to MSG, but there are no known mechanisms that would explain the reason why MSG would cause any intolerance.

 - In comparison, food allergy is an adverse response from the body’s immune system to a particular food that in rare cases can trigger a severe and life threatening reaction known as anaphylactic shock.
 Foods that most often generate allergic reactions are fish, shellfish, peanuts and nuts.

-There is no consistent evidence as to whether MSG causes headache.
-And although headache was reported as one of the symptoms of the so-called “Chinese Restaurant Syndrome”, human studies have not been able to prove it consistently.
-Headache appeared as a symptom in some studies and only when MSG was consumed without food during fasting, which seems irrelevant because MSG is a flavor enhancer and would not be ingested without food.
+Although headache was reported as one of the symptoms of the so-called “Chinese Restaurant Syndrome,” human studies have not been able to prove it consistently.
+Headache appeared as a symptom in some studies only when MSG was consumed without food during fasting, which is irrelevant because MSG is a flavor enhancer and would not be ingested without food.

 The U.S. Food and Drug Administration (FDA) received reports of headaches and nausea from people that ate food containing MSG.
 To clarify whether MSG caused these effects, in the 1990s the FDA asked an independent scientific group, the Federation of American Societies for Experimental Biology (FASEB), to examine the safety of MSG.
 FASEB concluded that MSG is safe, but that some sensitive individuals may present some short-term, transient and generally mild symptoms (headaches, numbness, flushing, tingling, palpitations and drowsiness) after consuming 3 grams of MSG, although consuming 3 grams of MSG at once without food is a very unlikely event.